rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 The client certificates are used to sign MLS KeyPackages or Double Ratchet-style prekeys.

-validatring these certificates wuold require...  ****

-The subjectAltName is a URI type
+What is important in all these examples is that other clients involved in a session or group chat can validate the relevant credentials of the other participants in the session or group chat.
+Clients would need to be able to configure the relevant trust roots and walk any hierarchy unambiguously.

+When using certificates, this could include associating an Issuer URI in the issuerAltName with one of the URIs in the subjectAltName of another cert.
+Other mechanisms have analogous concepts.

 Regardless of the specific implementation, this model features a strong hierarchy.

-What is important in all these examples is that other clients involved in a session or group chat can validate the relevant credentials of the other participants in the session of group chat.
+The advantage of this approach is to take advantage of a strong hierarchy which is already in use at an organization, especially if the organization is using an Identity Provider (IdP) for most of its services.
+Even if the IM system is compromised, the presence of client without the correct end-to-end identity would be detected immediately.

-The disadvantage of this approach is that if the CA colludes with an attacker or is compromised, the attacker can easily insert a rogue client which would be as trusted as a legitimate client.
+The disadvantage of this approach is that if the CA colludes with a malicious IM system or both are compromised, an attacker or malicious IM system can easily insert a rogue client which would be as trusted as a legitimate client.